-- Mycorrhizal fungi was implemented in the soil mix to provide increased water and nutrient absorption for the planting.
+- Mycorrhizal fungi were implemented in the soil mix to provide increased water and nutrient absorption for the planting.
 In turn, the planting provides the fungi with necessary carbohydrates.

-- Plants are allowed to go to seed/flower life.
+- Plants are allowed to go from seed to flower life.

 - Stormwater is reused for landscape irrigation.
 A tank holds and collects 5,000 gallons of stormwater, which accounts for a 50% reduction in water needed for irrigation.

 - 32% of surfaces were made permeable through planting.

 - Trees have the potential for intercepting 52,500 gallons of water which are equivalent to the water usage for 525 American residents for one day. *

 CARBON, ENERGY + AIR

 - The trees sequester 15,000 pounds of carbon annually, which offset an average car driving 20,405 miles. **